onlinehub0808/-smart-contract-best-practices/src/06-SoftwareEngineering.md

 }
 ```

-There are two main disadvantages to this approach: First, users must always look up the current address, and anyone who fails to do so risks using an old version of the contract.
-Second, you will need to think carefully about how to deal with the contract data, when you replace the contract.
+There are two main disadvantages to this approach:

+1. Users must always look up the current address, and anyone who fails to do so risks using an old version of the contract
+2. You will need to think carefully about how to deal with the contract data, when you replace the contract

+The alternate approach is to have a contract forward calls and data to the latest version of the contract:

 **Example 2: [Use a `DELEGATECALL`](http://ethereum.stackexchange.com/questions/2404/upgradeable-contracts) to forward data and calls**